ORESoftware/nodejs-dep-check/README.md

              ignoreModules: ['colors/safe']
          });

-         done(result);   // Mocha will handle the test case for you, because nodejs-dep-check passes an instance of Error if any check fails
+         done(result);   // Mocha will handle the test case for you, because nodejs-dep-check.run() returns an instance of Error if any check fails

      });